rndMemex/ComputerVision/README.md

 ### ComputerVision

-Computer vision fundamental in Python with OpenCV
+Computer vision fundamentals in Python with OpenCV